fivethirtyeight/data/bachelorette/README.md

 - "R" means the contestant received a rose.
 "R1" means the contestant got a first impression rose.
 - "D1" means a one-on-one date, "D2" means a 2-on-1, "D3" means a 3-on-1 group date, and so on
 - Weeks of the show are deliminated by rose ceremonies, and may not line up exactly with episodes.
-- Data was scraped from the Bachelor Nation Wiki (http|//bachelor-nation.wikia.com/wiki/Bachelor_Nation_Wikia) and then missing seasons were filled in by ABC and FiveThirtyEight staffers.